 ACADEMICS

-At the RINK Hockey Academy, education is approached with a comprehensive vision that extends far beyond the confines of traditional learning.
+At RINK Hockey Academy (RHA), education is approached with a comprehensive vision that extends far beyond the confines of traditional learning.
 The curriculum is designed to cultivate critical thinking, collaboration, perseverance, and communication skills within the framework of traditional subject areas.
-Students are active participants in their own intellectual growth, encouraged to question, analyze, and engage deeply with the material.
+Students are active participants in their own intellectual growth and encouraged to question, analyze, and engage deeply with the material.
 Through dynamic teaching methods and interactive learning experiences, the academy fosters a culture of inquiry and exploration, empowering students to become lifelong learners equipped to navigate the complexities of the modern world.

 With 4.0 in 23/24